digitoimistodude/dudestack/README.md

 - You will need gulp or grunt, feel free to use [our devpackages - gulpfile and npm package settings etc.](https://github.com/digitoimistodude/devpackages) designed for this purpose

 **Note:**
 - This is a starter package without theme configs.
 We leave theme development up to you entirely.
-We have our own starter theme that relies on this package but we're not (at least yet) willing to share it
+We have our own starter theme that can be used with dudestack, see [air](https://github.com/digitoimistodude/air).
-- You are accepting the fact this is only one of the ways to do things and things are not staying this way forever, everything changes as you read this :)

 ## Getting started

-1. This assumes your projects are in ~/Projects.
+1. Everything assumes your projects are in **~/Projects**.
 You should make sure that folder exists.
 You can also decide to use another folder, but then you need a lot of search&replace and using this would be quite pointless.
 2. Run [marlin-vagrant](https://github.com/digitoimistodude/marlin-vagrant) (if you use MAMP Pro server, you need to edit createproject.sh accordingly)
 3. Edit `createproject.sh` and `composer.json` based on your own needs
 4. Please do a lot of other editing if you need.
 It will eventually shape to the right form.